 From North America

-Air New Zealand offers direct, non-stop flights from Los Angeles, San Francisco, Houston and Vancouver.
-If home is the Mid-West – Chicago, for example – you could fly with Virgin Atlantic to San Francisco, then connect with an Air NZ flight and go non-stop to New Zealand from there.
+Air New Zealand offers direct, non-stop flights from Los Angeles, San Francisco, Houston, Chicago and Vancouver.
+If home is on the East Coast – New York, for example – you could fly with either San Francisco, Los Angeles or Chicago, then connect with an Air NZ flight and go non-stop to New Zealand from there.
 Or, if you’re further south in Miami, fly to Houston with American Airlines where you can connect with the Air New Zealand Houston to Auckland, New Zealand flight.

 A number of other well-known airlines offer other options to New Zealand; check out American Airlines, Hawaiian Airlines or Qantas.
 Make sure to compare all the options and book nice and early to lock in a good-value fare.